Kids and adults alike will devour these healthy, protein-packed pumpkin oatmeal breakfast cookies – ideal for busy mornings on-the-go!

 When I first started dating my husband, he had recently graduated from college and was just starting his IT career in the Boston suburbs.
 He was still living in his parents’ basement and his repertoire of cooking was limited to microwaving instant oatmeal packets and reheating cans of soup.
 Since his job involved a lot of travel, he basically lived out of his tan Toyota Corolla.

 At the time, I was car-less and living in downtown Boston finishing up my hospitality degree at BU.
 Here we are in February 2002 in Cancun with a group of 14 friends.
 We were fat, happy and in love.

 The fact that I had a boyfriend with an automobile who could drive me to magical places like the grocery store, Costco and Target in the dead of winter was about the sexiest thing alive.
 Not so sexy?
 The hundreds of chewy oatmeal raisin breakfast cookie wrappers I had to dig through to get to my seat.

-Fast forward 13 years and he still reminisces of his days fueled by breakfast cookies but if you’ve ever looked at the wrapped of one of these babies, there is not much more than sugar, white flour and salt in the ingredients list.
+Fast forward 13 years and he still reminisces of his days fueled by breakfast cookies but if you’ve ever looked at the wrapper of one of these babies, there is not much more than sugar, white flour, and salt in the ingredients list.
 Delicious?
 Yes.
 A good source of lasting energy?
 Negative.

 Liz to the rescue.
 In honor of fall and my mission to eat allofthepumpkin, I decided to create a pumpkin-packed version of my husband’s favorite oatmeal breakfast cookie.